Leading and managing a team isn't easy, but some make it harder on themselves by ignoring a few basic principles of emotional intelligence.

 Want our newest blog posts straight in your inbox?
 Sign up for our bi-weekly newsletter!

-Here are five basic advantages a leader with stronger emotional intelligence has over others, and how those advantages benefit the team as a whole:
+Here are five basic traits leaders with stronger emotional intelligence have, and how they improve leadership and benefit the team as a whole:

 Self-awareness is described as "the ability to recognize and understand personal moods and emotions and drives, as well as their effect on others."